dsbos/expl-scala/src/main/scala/com/us/dsb/explore/jsonapi/poc1/Notes_Aspects.md

-- Result metadata
+- Response metadata (returnd in API responses):
   - Type metadata:
     - Entity-type metadata:
-      - List/describe fields (attributes and relationship)
+      - List/describe fields (attributes and relationship).
-        - so client can know what "fields" takes.
+        - So UI knows what is can page to "fields" query parameter.
       - (Reserve "syntax" for union types re multi-entity-type relationships.)
     - Datatype metadata:
-      - At least phystical and logical types (e.g., "string" and "entityName" ).
+      - At least phystical and logical types (e.g., "string" and "entityName").
       - Maybe chain of subtyping, like "string" -> "entityNane" -> "userName".
         - (UI uses most-specific one it knows.
 E.g., map types to HTML element classes; whichever classes CSS covers affect rendering.)
       - "Obvious" types:  string, int/long, float/double, boolean, etc.
       - Enumeration types:
-        - (Presumably to UI can help user select value for filter expressions?)
+        - List enumerators, UI can help user select values for filter expressions.
         - Q:  Ordered by enumerator name or by order given somewhere?
-(See pseudo-submembern_ note.)
+(See pseudo-submembers note.)
       - Timestamps:
-        - Maybe JSON object carrying both milliseconds offset and timestamp string.
+        - Maybe JSON object carrying both milliseconds offset and timestampk string as currently.
           - Maybe simply ~hard-coded (defined) that way.
           - Maybe instance of class of types for JSON object structures?
-(Can probably for allow adding that later.)
+(Can probably allow for adding that later.)
           - (See pseudo-submember note.)
-      - Possibly use submember syntax to refer to psuedo-members to request ~variations:
+      - Possibly use submember syntax to refer to (psuedo-)members to request ~variations:
-        - e.g., in "fields", "created.epochMillis" vs. "created.stringForm" (vs.
+        - e.g., in "fields": "created.epochMillis" vs. "created.stringForm" (vs.
           just "created" to get JSON object with both)
-        - e.g., in "sort", "enumAttr.logicalOrder" vs. "enumAttr.stringOrder"
+        - e.g., in "sort": "enumAttr.logicalOrder" vs. "enumAttr.stringOrder"
+          (vs. just "enumAttr" to use enumeration type's default order)

   - Instance metadata: